jgmitchell257/thistle/README.md

 I'm a big believer in open source and figure if someone else can use them, make them better, or simply learn something new then I want that to happen.

+## Install
+I use [poetry](https://python-poetry.org/) to manage my virtual environments, libraries, and modules.
+I recommend it to all my friends and family.

+For now, I recommend cloning the thistle repo locally and then using [poetry](https://python-poetry.org/) to install the requirements in it's own virtual environment.

 ## Tools
 - __/bash__ - dumping ground for bash scripts and cli command notes
 - __/docs__ - documentation (yeah, right)